 Creating videos often involves recording and then compiling multiple shots to create a unique video.
 Video editing is the post-production process, which may involve rearranging clips, creating transitions, correcting color, adding audio, and adding titles and subtitles.
 The goal of video editing is to choose the best clips, create a cohesive flow, and add effects to tell the story you want to tell in a way that engages the viewer.

 Writing a Script

 Your video needs to be informative and engaging to keep people watching.
 Writing your video script helps you organize the information presented, actions included, filming angles, and any special effects that you plan to add in the editing stage.
-Gather all the ideas you want to present and structure them into a message.
+Gather all of the ideas you want to present, and structure them into a message.
 Don't forget to include keywords and phrases that connect with your message and purpose.
 Think about the purpose of your video, your target audience, the promise or solution you are presenting, and your call to action for your audience.
 Know what action you want your audience to take, and make sure your script encourages this action.

 Adding Audio to Videos

 Adding audio to a video enhances the overall impact and is among the most important video editing skills to learn.
 The music or other sounds must synchronize with the video to create a cohesive effect.
 When the audio matches the visual content well, it helps engage the audience, and it enhances the overall quality of the video.
 Many programs and apps have compiled libraries of sounds and music that are specifically intended to be used in videos and provide these tracks for free for video creators.
 If you aren't selecting audio from one of these libraries, you will likely need to get permission from a copyright holder before using a track.
 You could also search for audio that has a Creative Commons license that is compatible with how you want to use the audio.